 Coffee from a Chemex is very similar to that from a drip, but there’s more room for error.
 To guarantee the best results, grind your beans more coarsely than you would for a ceramic drip, and offer extra attention to the pour rate.
 This level of care yields a delicate and nuanced coffee, with plenty left over to share with friends.

 What is the ideal Chemex grind size?

-Use a medium-coarse grind (leaning more towards the coarse side), similar to the consistency of sea salt.
+Use our French Press Grind (It leans more towards the coarse side), similar to the consistency of sea salt.
 The Chemex coffee maker is beautiful, yet unforgiving.
 The good news is that you get to maintain lots of control over your brew.
 The bad news is that this brewing method is hard to get right if you don’t know what to do with this control.

 Using the right grind size for the Chemex, is critical.
 Oh, and make sure you wet and rinse that filter beforehand.

 Note: The amount of coffee and water varies depending on the type of coffee you are brewing and your preferred strength.
 As a starting point, we recommend using 50 grams of coffee and 700 grams of water (about 25 ounces), and then adjust according to your taste.

 Weigh out the coffee and grind to a coarseness resembling sea salt.

 Unfold your filter and place it in your Chemex, ensuring that the triple-fold portion is facing the pour spout and lays across without obstructing it.